 Recovery is Possible at Design for Recovery

 Design for Recovery is a sober living home for men located in Playa del Rey, a neighborhood in West Los Angeles.
 Our structured home offers support to young men by implementing a rigorous schedule, utilizing a range of recovery resources, and guiding them as they work on rebuilding their lives.
-Design for Recovery staff members recognize that addiction recovery is far more than simply achieving physical abstinence.
+Design for Recovery staff members recognizes that addiction recovery is far more than simply achieving physical abstinence.
 We believe that residents can and should strive for lives that are joyous, fulfilling, and free.

 Design for Recovery’s program is rooted in the philosophy of the 12 steps, and we place an emphasis on living by strong principles.
 These principles include honesty, integrity, and accountability.
-Young men living in our sober house work on both changing their outer behaviors and transforming their inner selves.
+Young men living in our sober housework on both changing their outer behaviors and transforming their inner selves.
 They all share the goal of becoming better versions of themselves.

-By working to develop new coping tools and building relationships with other members of our community, young men at Design for Recovery not only find sobriety far more achievable, they also find that it is possible to live excellent lives in sobriety.
+By working to develop new coping tools and building relationships with other members of our community, young men at Design for Recovery not only find sobriety far more achievable, but they also find that it is possible to live excellent lives in sobriety.
 Every day, we witness miserable and hopeless young men turn into leaders and role models.
 Residents strengthen their characters, rebuild their lives, address underlying issues, and add to their sober toolkits.
-When an individual graduates from Design for Recovery, they continue to do so — and they are well prepared to live independent and prosperous lives.
+When individual graduates from Design for Recovery, they continue to do so — and they are well prepared to live independent and prosperous lives.

-If you or a loved one is suffering from a substance addiction, contact us today.
+If you or a loved one is suffering from substance addiction, contact us today.
 Recovery is possible.